 PILOT BASIC TRAINING

-Trainees must pass a written test following the classroom portion, and successfully complete all the requirements of the practical training.
+Trainees must pass a written test following the classroom portion, and successfully complete all the requirements prior to practical training.

 PILOT ADVANCED TRAINING

 Our Pilot-Advanced training program builds on basic piloting skills to create a higher level of competency, using more complex techniques.

-The Pilot Advanced training covers more complex situations, including piloting super-sized over-dimensional loads, multiple-pilot loads, working with multiple push and pull trucks, as well as different configurations of trailers.
+The Pilot Advanced training covers complex situations; piloting super-sized over-dimensional loads, multiple-pilot loads, working with multiple push and pull trucks, as well as different configurations of trailers.

 Other Competency-Based TrainingCPTT also provides training for other safety support personnel.

 Since we began operations, we have created and provided competency-based training and certification for pilots.

 At the request of some of our clients, we have also provided training or workshops for their employees to strengthen the skills of their entire team.

 Our in-depth training is coupled with real like on-the-road practical training and mentoring.